 3 Key Specs To Look Before Buying A Gas Tankless Water Heater

 Gas tankless water heaters are quite easy to understand.
-The natural gas is used to heat the heat exchanger (the integral part of every heater), which in turn heats the water.
+Natural gas is used to heat the heat exchanger (the integral part of every heater), which in turn heats the water.
 The whole process from you turning on a shower and the hot water reaching the showerhead takes less than 10 seconds.

 Despite the simplicity of the heating process, there are several key differences between gas tankless water heaters that we need to be aware of before buying the heater.
 These include:

 - Capacity (in GPM (maximum water flow) or BTU).
 A gas tankless water heater can handle the hot water needs of most households.
 These usually have 6-9 GPM maximum water flow.
 For bigger households, look for 10+ GPM heaters with 180,000-199,000 BTU.
 For smaller households, a 6-7 GPM maximum water flow gas tankless heater can be appropriate.
 Just remember; it’s better to choose a bit more powerful heater to be safe.